 1. Amazon Prime Video

 Amazon Prime Video is one of the best — if not the best — Netflix alternatives.
-It offers plenty of popular movies and TV shows, and has great original programming.
-The shows that stand out are The Marvelous Mrs. Maisel, The Man In The High Castle, and Tom Clancy’s Jack Ryan, to name a few.
+It offers plenty of popular movies and TV shows and has great original programming.
+The shows that stand out are The Marvelous Mrs. Maisel, The Man In The High Castle, The Boys, and Tom Clancy’s Jack Ryan, to name a few.
 You can check out more original series available on Amazon Prime Video in our dedicated article here.

 If you’re an Amazon Prime member, the Prime Video service is included in your subscription.
 Amazon Prime costs $12.99 per month and also includes free shipping on a bunch of products sold by the retailer, Amazon’s Prime Reading service, and more.
 Amazon Prime Video is also available as a standalone service and goes for $8.99 per month.